 Mild-tempered and cheerful, Pugs are solid companions that seamlessly fit into nearly any household.
 They’re adaptable, but can be a little sensitive if you don’t treat them right.
 The breed, however, does bring a lot of fun and mischief into the home.

 Make no mistake, Pugs are people-oriented dogs.
-After all, that’s what they were bred to be – a personable and friendly companion.
+After all, that’s what they were bred to be – a friendly companion for all.
 They don’t make the best guard dogs, but you’ll always have comfort knowing they’ll be by your side.

 My pugs are the most ridiculously social pugs ever !
 Yoda is playful with everyone and Leia is a social butterfly.
 She looves to go up to every person in the room to get tickles, pets and cuddles.– Stazz (Pug Village)